tehzz/SSB64-Notes/Results Screen/character arrays etc.md

 team won.
 The third array is just the first array + 0x84...
 Used for "zooming" the logo?

-It seems that these are offsets within resource-0035.bin, which unfortunately, seems to be composed entirely of display list commands, and not bit-data images... :(
+It seems that these are offsets within resource-0035.bin (normally at `0x80171F40`), which unfortunately, seems to be composed entirely of display list commands, and not bit-data images... :(

 | Index | Character | Char Logo Offset| 2nd Array | 3rd Array |